-When Spring posted about her listening assignments (see this post), I loved the idea of a weekly listening assignment.
-Many of my students attend symphony concerts in the area but there is still so much music to be heard and we have the most amazing tools available to listen to more music in our own homes at no cost!
-YouTube is the best isn’t it?!
+Originally Spring’s listening assignments (see this post) game me the idea for these listening sheets.
+I love the idea of a weekly listening assignment but honestly it probably only happens once a month, mainly at group class.
+Some of my students attend symphony concerts in the area but there is still so much music to be heard.
+Sometimes I forget the amazing tool available to listen to almost any music at home – YouTube!
+It’s such a remarkable teaching tool and free!

 Another resource I’ve found for listening sheets was from Pianimation found here.
 When I made my own version of Listening Challenge Worksheets my goal was to fit everything on one page.
 Hopefully it saves some ink while still helping students listen more effectively.
 Sometimes students use these worksheets as we listen to each other perform.
 I’ve loved hearing students become comfortable using these musical terms and beginning to critique music more concisely.